joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```
 ***

-## 32. You are given three grades obtained by 3 students in a class stored in variables grade1, grade2, grade3 of typeDouble.
-### You are also given your grade in the class stored in a variable yourGrade of type Double.
-## Print above average if your grade is greater than the class average or below average” otherwise.
+## 32. You are given three grades obtained by 3 students in a class stored in variables grade1, grade2, grade3 of typeDouble You are also given your grade in the class stored in a variable yourGrade of type Double.
+Print above average if your grade is greater than the class average or below average” otherwise.

-## Note: the average of the class includes your grade.
+### Note: the average of the class includes your grade.
 ```swift

 Input: